-The DfE guidance states that "children and young people need to know how to be safe and healthy, and how to manage their academic, personal and social lives in a positive way"1.
-It is about the development of the pupil's knowledge and understanding of themselves, about what it means to be fully human, called to live in right relationships with self and others and being enabled to make moral decisions in conscience.
+The DfE guidance states that "children and young people need to know how to be safe and healthy, and how to manage their academic, personal and social lives in a positive way".
+It is about the development of the pupil's knowledge and understanding of her or him as a sexual being, about what it means to be fully human, called to live in right relationships with self and others and being enabled to make moral decisions in conscience.
 At St Mary's, the focus is on "teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults."
 This includes the topics of families and the people of who care for me, caring friendships, respectful relationships, online relationships and being safe.